 Northern Essex Community College is required to provide accurate and updated referral information to students.
 Please consider including the following sample referral language in your syllabus.

-The Center for Accessibility Resources & Services is scheduling remote appointments from 9:00am to 5:00pm.
-There are no face to face appointments being scheduled at this time.
-Communications can be flexible based on student’s needs and may consist of the following communication options: Email, Phone, Zoom, Skype, and Text Messaging.
-To get started students may contact the Center for Accessibility Resources & Services as outlined below:
+The Center for Accessibility Resources & Services is scheduling appointments Mondays through Fridays.
+Communications/meetings can be flexible based on student’s needs and may consist of the following communication options: Zoom, Phone, In-Person or Email.

 - To request an Interpreter or communication access email: email@example.com